fahadPathan7/Internship-Interview-Preparation/Node.js/readme.md

 ### 🍂 How node.js is better than other frameworks most popularly used?
 Node.js is better than other frameworks because of its **non-blocking I/O** and **event-driven** model.
 It is **lightweight** and **efficient**.
 It is **single-threaded** but **highly scalable**.
 It is built on the Chrome V8 JavaScript engine (which is very fast).
 It is **open-source and cross-platform**.

 <br><br>

+### 🍂 What is event-driven model?
+The event-driven model is a programming paradigm in which the flow of the program is determined by events such as user actions, sensor outputs, or messages from other programs.
+In Node.js, the event-driven model is used to handle asynchronous operations.
+It allows the program to respond to events as they occur.
+Examples of events in Node.js include HTTP requests, file system operations, GUI events, etc.

+<br><br>